Velfi/babysteps/content/blog/2022-09-21-dyn-async-traits-part-9-callee-site-selection.md

 One other concern I had in thinking about this proposal was that it seemed like it was *overspecified*.
 That is, the vast majority of call-sites in this proposal will be written with `.box`, which thus specifies that they should allocate a box to store the result.
 But what about ideas like caching the box across invocations, or "best effort" stack allocation?
 Where do they fit in?
 From what I can tell, those optimizations are still possible, so long as the `Box` which would be allocated doesn't escape the function (which was the same condition we had before).

 The way to think of it: by writing `foo().box.await`, the user told us to use the boxing allocator to box the return value of `foo`.
 But we can then see that this result is passed to await, which takes ownership and later frees it.
-We can thus decide to substitute a different allocator, perhaps one that reuses the box across invocations, or tries to use stack memory; this is fine so long as we modifed the freeing code to match.
+We can thus decide to substitute a different allocator, perhaps one that reuses the box across invocations, or tries to use stack memory; this is fine so long as we modified the freeing code to match.
 Doing this relies on knowing that the allocated value is immediately returned to us and that it never leaves our control.

 ## Conclusion